At a glance

 - CHDR teaches clinical pharmacology to medical students, students in biomedical sciences, students in bio-pharmaceutical sciences, and other healthcare providers in training (e.g. medical residents, nurse practitioners, and pharmacists-in-training).

-- Together with CHDR, Leiden University Medical Centre (LUMC) has developed the Paul Janssen FutureLab, a new post-graduate programme for outstanding professionals.
+- Together with CHDR, Leiden University Medical Center (LUMC) has developed the Paul Janssen FutureLab, a new post-graduate programme for outstanding professionals.

-- CHDR also offers post-graduate clinical pharmacology training, with 21 graduates in the past 10 years.
+- CHDR also offers post-graduate clinical pharmacology training, with over 21 graduates in the past 10 years.